OUR BLOG

 Nursing Negligence Is A Form Of Medical Malpractice

 Nursing is the largest healthcare profession in the United States.
 There are over a whopping 3.8 million registered nurses in the nation.
-3.8 million individuals dedicated to providing care.
-Whether a patient goes to the hospital for an emergency or visits their family doctor for a routine well-visit, they’re bound to interact with a nurse.
+That’s 3.8 million individuals dedicated to providing care.
+When a patient goes to the hospital for an emergency, they’ll likely see a nurse.
+When patients visit their family doctor for a routine well-visit, they’re bound to interact with a nurse.
 It’s nurses who spend time with us, show us empathy, and do the things for us that we’d never imagine doing for anyone else.
-And while most nurses are absolutely wonderful, nursing negligence can and does occur.
+And while most nurses are competent and wonderful, nursing negligence can and does occur.

 Are you or a loved one the victim of nursing negligence?
 Are your injuries due to malpractice at the nursing level?
-If so, you may be deserve compensation.
-Our team of experts can help you determine if your case can get you the justice you so rightly deserve.
+If so, you may deserve compensation.
+Our team of experts can help you determine if a nursing malpractice lawsuit can get you the justice you so rightly deserve.
 Contact Hampton & King today to see what your options are.

 Nurse looks worried and upset over mistake.